dlotsss/houses/README.md

 - `YearBuilt`: Original construction date.
 - `GrLivArea`: Above grade (ground) living area square feet.
 - And many more (see `main.py` for the full list).

+## Output
+The script outputs the Mean Absolute Error (MAE) for each model, allowing you to compare their performance.
+For example:
+- Random Forest Regressor MAE: 22816
+- Random Forest Classifier MAE: 28229